Santhosh642003/learning/README.md

 # Learning

 This is my first time learning Git and Github.
-So just created this repo.
+So just created this repo!

+Made a change.